 The types of reimbursable expenses include:

-This research award will not reimburse salary for research time or travel to meetings to present research, or university indirect overhead costs.
+This research award will not reimburse salary for research time, travel to meetings to present research, or university indirect overhead costs.

 Applicants must submit their research award application to the ARARA Education Committee Chair by January 31st.
 The application should include: